 Landmark uses an external customer satisfaction survey conducted by a vendor, plus internal customer satisfaction surveys.
 These surveys are available in a variety of formats, including multiple choice, fill-in-the-blank, verbal, or on-line.
 All customer communications are available in Spanish, as well as English.
-Surveys also are offered in braille and through an amplified phone number for hearing-impaired customers, and blind patrons have access to TTY-enabled systems.
+Surveys also are offered in braille, and hearing-impaired customers have access to TTY-enabled systems.
 Children are given surveys that use "happy faces" to show varying degrees of pleasure so they can express their satisfaction or dissatisfaction.
 Our Family customers are provided access to certain Web site pages and receive quarterly newsletters and other communications that request ongoing input and feedback on a variety of issues.